// LIVE MARKET DATA

 MAU

 Monthly Active Users.
 The number of unique players who engage with a game in a given month.
-For live-service companies like Roblox and EA, this is the most important growth metric.
 Rising MAU = growing monetisation potential.
 Falling MAU = revenue will follow downward within 1–2 quarters.

 DAU

 Daily Active Users.
-More granular than MAU — shows engagement intensity.
 A high DAU/MAU ratio (called the stickiness ratio) means users come back daily, not just monthly.
 Above 20% is considered healthy for a live-service game.

 ARPU

 Average Revenue Per User.
-Total revenue divided by total users.
-A game can have 100M players but low ARPU if monetisation is weak.
 Investors want to see both MAU and ARPU growing together — that's compounding revenue growth.

 GaaS

 Games as a Service.
-The live-service model where a game is treated as an ongoing platform rather than a one-time product.
+The live-service model where a game is treated as an ongoing platform.
 Battle passes, season updates, cosmetics, and DLC are all GaaS revenue streams.
-Investors pay a higher valuation multiple for GaaS revenue because it's recurring and predictable.

 Attach Rate

 The percentage of console owners who buy a specific game or accessory.
-A high attach rate for a first-party exclusive (like a PlayStation exclusive) validates the platform's appeal and justifies the hardware investment.
-Used to measure how well publishers convert console install base into game sales.
+A high attach rate for a first-party exclusive validates the platform's appeal.

 Churn Rate

-The percentage of subscribers or active players who stop playing or cancel in a given period.
+The percentage of subscribers or active players who stop playing in a given period.
 Critical for subscription models like Xbox Game Pass.
-High churn means the service isn't retaining value.
 Low churn = sticky product = predictable revenue.
-The inverse of churn is retention rate.

 Install Base

 The total number of consoles or devices sold and in active use.
-The larger the install base, the larger the addressable market for every game publisher.
-This is why the PS5/Xbox launch years matter so much — a growing install base directly expands publisher revenue potential for the next 5–7 years.
+A growing install base directly expands publisher revenue potential for the next 5–7 years.

 Net Bookings

 EA's preferred revenue metric — it includes digital sales recognised immediately plus deferred revenue from live services.
-Net bookings often tell a more accurate story of current demand than GAAP revenue, which spreads recognition over time.
-When EA reports, compare net bookings vs analyst estimates first.
+Often tells a more accurate story of current demand than GAAP revenue.

 Deferred Revenue

-Money collected but not yet recognised as revenue under accounting rules.
-Common in live-service games where annual passes are sold upfront but earned over 12 months.
+Money collected but not yet recognised as revenue.
 A rising deferred revenue balance is actually a positive signal — it means future revenue is already locked in.

 First-Party vs Third-Party

-First-party games are made by the platform owner (PlayStation Studios for Sony, Xbox Game Studios for Microsoft).
+First-party games are made by the platform owner.
 Third-party are independent publishers like EA or Take-Two.
 First-party games are used to sell hardware.
-Third-party games are pure profit plays.
-Understanding this distinction explains why Sony invests in exclusives even at a loss.

 Concurrent Players (CCU)

-The number of players online at the same time — a real-time health metric.
+The number of players online at the same time.
 Tracked publicly for PC games via Steam Charts.
-A declining peak CCU over consecutive months signals a game losing its audience before the next earnings report confirms it — a leading indicator investors can monitor for free.
+A leading indicator investors can monitor for free.

 LTV

 Lifetime Value.
-The total revenue a company expects to earn from a single player over their entire engagement.
-Mobile gaming companies are obsessed with LTV because it justifies high user acquisition costs.
+The total revenue a company expects from a single player over their entire engagement.
 If LTV > cost to acquire the player, the model works.
-LTV compression (players spending less over time) is a red flag in mobile gaming earnings.

 // Tap any term to expand